 REASONING FOR THE BIOSENSOR DESIGN

 The next crucial step is choosing a microorganism.
 We have chosen Escherichia coli.
-This was the most logical choice since it is a model microorganism, so it is well characterized.
+This was the most logical choice since it is a model microorganism very well characterized.
 Regarding the choice of the strain, we have worked with two different strains: BL21 and TOP10.
 BL21 has an improved protein synthesis machinery and has been previously used in environmental biosensors .
 We chose this strain since we wanted our biosensor to produce enough green fluorescent protein.
 TOP10 cells were mostly used for our transformation experiments, since we observed higher transformation efficiency.

 To ensure a sufficient output signal, we used a constitutive promoter to regulate the mphR and ermC expression.
-Nonetheless, we also wanted to test our device with mphR and ermC under the regulation of an inducible promoter and compare it with the constitutive promoter.
-The reason for it was the risk that a high amount of MphR may continue to repress the pMphR promoter, since there will always be some of the protein left that was not bound by macrolides, thus inactivated.
-In these experiments, we used E. coli TOP10 strain since the inducible promoter we chosen, pBAD, is not compatible with BL21, since they are not araBADC negative and araEFGH positive .
+After obtaining initial results, we also wanted to test our device with mphR and ermC under the regulation of an inducible promoter and compare it with the constitutive promoter.
+The reason for it was the risk that a high amount of MphR may have continued to repress the pMphR promoter, since there would always be some of the MphR left unbound by macrolides.
+In these experiments, we used E. coli TOP10 strain since the inducible promoter we chose, pBAD, is not compatible with BL21, since they are not araBADC negative and araEFGH positive .

 |gfp||Green Fluorescent Protein||No||Fluorescence||Increasing the amount of excitation light |

 |lacZ||β-galactosidase||Yes||Enzymatic||High levels of expression affect cell growth |